Youth ADHD Diagnosis & Treatment Now Available!

 How Medications Affect the Brain

 Imaging studies have also shown how ADHD medications impact brain activity.
 Stimulant medications increase activation in the prefrontal cortex and normalize dopamine transmission in reward pathways (Rubia et al., 2014).
-These changes correlate with improvements in attention, impulse control, and emotional regulation.

 This evidence reinforces that medications do not "drug" individuals into submission but instead help restore typical brain functioning, reducing barriers to learning and self-regulation.